pablomarin-utp/Learning/README.md

 # Learning Python and Artificial Intelligence 🧠🐍

+> ⚠️ **Disclaimer:** This is a **personal** learning repository — nothing here is professional, organized, or final.
+It's a messy space where I practice and experiment while I learn.
+You're welcome to explore, but don't expect polished code or perfect structure.

-This repository is where I practice and learn basic concepts of **Python** and **Artificial Intelligence**.
-I'm uploading small projects, exercises, and experiments as I study and explore.
+This repo is where I practice and learn the basics of **Python** and **Artificial Intelligence**.
+I'm uploading small projects, exercises, and experiments as I study and explore on my own.

 ## What's inside?